Brockton station (MBTA): Closure and revival

 In 1984, a state-directed MBTA study found that restoration of commuter rail service would be feasible.
 A Draft Environmental Impact Statement (DEIS) was released in May 1990, followed by a Final Environmental Impact Statement (FEIS) in 1992.
 Both the DEIS and FEIS included conceptual plans placing Brockton station between Crescent Street and Lawrence Street, south of the former location and just outside the downtown core.
 However, the station was instead constructed at the previous site, accessed behind the police station.
 The accessible full-length island platform occupies the former inner track spaces, with the line's two current tracks location where the outer tracks originally were.
-The Middleborough/Lakeville Line and Kingston/Plymouth Line opened for commuter service on September 29, 1997.
+The Middleborough/Lakeville Line and Plymouth/Kingston Line opened for commuter service on September 29, 1997.

 On February 15, 1999, the Brockton Intermodal Centre (BAT Centre) opened one block away as a terminal for Brockton Area Transit Authority local bus service.
 The $4 million bus station was designed to imitate the architecture of the former railroad station.
 The project also included a 250-space surface parking lot.
 In December 2001, the state congressional delegation secured $1 million to support construction of a parking garage at the bus terminal.
 The garage opened on April 30, 2004.

 The seasonal weekend CapeFLYER service to Cape Cod began stopping at Brockton in 2015.

-Bus connections

-BAT Centre, the Brockton Area Transit Authority (BAT) bus terminal, is located east of the station across Commercial Street.
-Most BAT routes connect there: